 But there's another element to why businesses are turning to their products for better growth and efficiency: The data their products hold about customers and users.
-This is why, when asked about which trends would shape how their organization approaches product management through 2023 and beyond, 61% of organizations chose "new business decisions now made possible by product data" as an answer.
+This is why, when asked about which trends would shape how their organization approaches product management in the future, 61% of organizations chose "new business decisions now made possible by product data" as an answer.